dotnetrdf/dotnetrdf/docs/user_guide/working_with_graphs.md

 ### NamespaceMap

 The `NamespaceMap` property returns the `INamespaceMapper` instance which is associated with this Graph (properly, it actually returns the instance which is associated with the `INodeFactory` instance that the Graph is using when creating new nodes.
-The `INamespaceMapper` is used to map prefixes to URIs in order to allow namespacing and prefixed name resolution, learn about using this class by reading [Using the Namespace Mapper](using_the_namespace-mapper.md).
+The `INamespaceMapper` is used to map prefixes to URIs in order to allow namespacing and prefixed name resolution, learn about using this class by reading the [Namespace Mapper](namespace_mapper.md) page.

 ### Nodes and AllNodes